boilertown/create-boilertown/CONTRIBUTING.md

   ```

 - Commit all the changes to GitHub.
 - Open a pull request and wait for approval.
+All pull requests must be made to the `main` branch.

-## CLI Development
+## CLI development

 - You can start developing `create-boilertowns` locally by runing: